dayanaAra23/QAShots/QAShots/apiValidation/README.md

-# 🌟 Exploratory / Functional API Validation
+# 🌟 Exploratory / Functional rest API Validation

 Hello QA friends! 👋
-Today I want to share some thoughts on **exploratory / functional API validation**.
+Today I want to share some thoughts on **exploratory / functional rest API validation**.
 This is a checklist I often follow — simple, practical, and super useful in my daily work:

 ---